 In contrast, working with developers in Asia presents more significant time challenges.
 India, for instance, is +10.5 hours ahead of EST, while the Philippines is +13 hours ahead.
 This time gap can make real-time communication difficult and can delay project timelines.

-Now that we’ve compared regions let’s analyze the top countries to hire offshore developers.
+Now that we’ve compared regions, let’s analyze the top countries for hiring offshore developers.

 Eastern Europe has built a reputation as a top offshore development hub, thanks to its highly skilled developers and similar business environment to the US/Western European standards.
-Poland, Ukraine, and Romania produce top-tier engineers, many of whom work with global tech giants.
+Poland, Ukraine, Romania, and Bulgaria all produce top-tier engineers, many of whom work with global tech giants.

 Ukraine